awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-control-access-aws-waf.md

 1. Associate the AWS WAF Regional web ACL with an API stage\.
 You can do this by using the AWS WAF console, AWS SDK, or CLI or by using the API Gateway console, AWS SDK, or CLI\.

-## To Associate an AWS WAF Regional Web ACL with an API Gateway API Stage Using the API Gateway Console<a name="apigateway-control-access-aws-waf-console"></a>
+## To associate an AWS WAF regional Web ACL with an API Gateway API stage using the API Gateway console<a name="apigateway-control-access-aws-waf-console"></a>

 To use the API Gateway console to associate an AWS WAF Regional web ACL with an existing API Gateway API stage, use the following steps: